react-navigation/react-navigation.github.io/versioned_docs/version-6.x/upgrading-from-5.x.md

 Now there is a new `presentation` option which allows you to customize whether a screen is a modal or not on a per screen basis.

 In addition, to match the default behavior of iOS, now `presentation: 'modal'` shows the new presentation style modal introduced in iOS 13.
 It also adjusts things like status bar height in the header automatically that you had to do manually before.
+In addition, the color of the statusbar content is automatically managed when the screen animates.

 Previously Android didn't have any special animation for modals.
 But now there's a slide from bottom animation instead of the default animation.